“Coming together is a beginning. Keeping together is progress. Working together is success.” -Henry Ford

 Team building activities have a purpose.
 They are created to help you figure out a solution to a unique problem or situation and help you facilitate participation among your fellow team members.
 They can strengthen the team in many ways by encouraging members to think creatively, speak up and interact with one another.

-But not just any activity or exercise will get the job done.
+Not just any activity or exercise will get the job done.
 Here are several tips for effective team building.

 Team Building Activities Should Encourage Office-Wide Participation